kaiachain/kaia-docs/docs/misc/operation/aws-ami.md

 # Use AWS AMIs

-:::info[Service Discontinued]
+:::info[Service No Longer Updated]

-The AWS AMI service for Kaia endpoint nodes is no longer available.
-Please refer to [Block Synchronization](../../learn/storage/block-sync.md) for alternative setup methods, such as using chaindata snapshots or performing full synchronization.
+The AWS AMI service for Kaia endpoint nodes is no longer being updated (last update: November 2024).
+While existing AMIs (dated November 2024) are still available for use, please note that they may require additional synchronization time to catch up with the current blockchain state.
+For alternative setup methods, such as using chaindata snapshots or performing full synchronization, please refer to [Block Synchronization](../../learn/storage/block-sync.md).

 :::

-Kaia offered an AWS AMI ([Amazon Machine Image](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)) for Kaia endpoint nodes (EN).
-These AMIs were pre-installed with both the EN software and the chaindata, enabling users to quickly and conveniently launch a fully operational node.
+Kaia offers an AWS AMI ([Amazon Machine Image](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)) for Kaia endpoint nodes (EN).
+These AMIs are pre-installed with both the EN software and the chaindata, enabling users to quickly and conveniently launch a fully operational node.
 With Kaia's AMI, setting up a new endpoint node on demand becomes seamless, allowing for simplifying the process of joining the Kaia network.

 ## Why use AMI